 Since the bulk of your pre-Games preparation will involve amendments to your agent activities and office policies, it’s easy to forget that, at least from your customers’ perspective, the experience begins the moment they’ve finished dialling in.

 With this in mind, you’ll want to adjust your IVR to reflect this memorable time and to show your organisation’s enthusiasm for the Games.
 Capitalise on the nation’s zeal by drawing attention to any special promotions you’re offering in celebration of the event, and use your hold time to cite any Olympic trivia that is in some way connected to your business.
-If your company was established in 1948, for example, you might draw attention to the fact that this was also the year London last hosted the Olympics.

 As previously suggested, it will be difficult to forecast just how the Games will affect the population’s demand for your services.
 Just in case an unexpected wave of calls does hit, it would be wise to update your hold-recording with some sport-based music and imaginative “commentary” (All of our agents are running the baton right now, but we’ll be with you as soon as the cheers die down).
 The patriotic connotations created by such additions will set you apart from your competitors and could well work long-term wonders for your public image.